Discover the 20 best things to do in Corsica, France, and prepare to fall in love with one of Europe’s most magical islands.

 The old town of Porto-Vecchio is one of the most beautiful places in Corsica that offers an enchanting experience for visitors with its narrow medieval streets and warm atmosphere.
 As you wander through the cobblestone alleys, you’ll discover well-preserved stone buildings with colorful shutters and vibrant flowers.

-The ancient citadel walls offer a glimpse into the town’s history, while the panoramic views from Bastion de France offer a breathtaking perspective of the surrounding landscape.
+The ancient citadel walls offer a glimpse into the town’s history, while the panoramic views offer a breathtaking perspective of the surrounding landscape.
 Explore the Place de la République, the main square, where you can relax at a café and soak in the lively ambiance.
 Be sure to also stroll around and discover local shops and boutiques selling Corsican products, from traditional crafts to delicious culinary treats.

 Whether you’re admiring the architecture, shopping for unique souvenirs, or indulging in the local flavors, exploring the old town of Porto-Vecchio is one of the top things to do in Corsica.